benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 Set theory, real numbers; introduction to measures, Lebesgue measure; integration, general convergence theorems; differentiation, functions of bounded variation, absolute continuity; Lp spaces.

 **MATH 309: Probability with Applications and Simulations** - Lehigh University (Fall 2019) <br>
-Foundations of Probability; Random Variables; Probability Models; Expectations and Moment Generating Functions; Joint and Conditional Distributions; Functions of Random Variables.
+Foundations of probability; random variables; probability models; expectations and moment generating functions; joint and conditional distributions; functions of random variables.
 Introduction to fundamental ideas and techniques of stochastic modeling, with an emphasis on the applications.
 Monte Carlo simulation.

 **MATH 230: Numerical Methods** - Lehigh University (Fall 2019) <br>
 Representation of numbers and rounding error; polynomial and spline interpolation; numerical differentiation and integration; numerical solution of nonlinear systems; numerical solution of initial and boundary value problems; Monte Carlo methods.